Jerald/cmpt489finalreport/index.md

 #### The Third Discovery

 But now that we have the name to call, how do we actually, well, *use* it in code?
-We don't really know the paramaters to pass it, only some vague hint from the Intel Intrinsics Guide.
+We don't really know the parameters to pass it, only some vague hint from the Intel Intrinsics Guide.
 Well our first idea was to look back at the intrinsic implementation we found in `immintrin.h`.
 It turns out that along with the Builtin, there is some code actually calling it.
 That provided us a vague hint at the very least.
-We decided that since the LLVM Intrinsics are based off the GCC Builtin's, it made sense if they were called the same.
+We decided that since the LLVM Intrinsics are based off the GCC Builtins, it made sense if they were called the same.
 And what did you know, it actually worked!
 We had code that ran and performed the operations we wanted.
 Except, as we soon realized, everything was not as it seemed.

 #### The Fourth Revelation